duneroadrunner/SaferCPlusPlus/README.md

 Besides zero-overhead pointers that enforce some of the necessary restrictions that would be imposed by a complete "static safety analyzer/enforcer", the library provides a reference counting pointer that's smaller and faster than `std::shared_ptr<>`, and an unrestricted pointer that ensures memory safety via run-time checks.
 The latter two being not (yet) provided by the Guidelines Support Library, but valuable in the context of having to work around the somewhat [draconian restrictions](https://github.com/duneroadrunner/misc/blob/master/201/8/Jul/implications%20of%20the%20lifetime%20checker%20restrictions.md) imposed by the (eventual completed) lifetime checker.

-And the library also addresses the data race issue, where the Core Guidelines don't (yet) offer anything substantial.

 To see the library in action, you can check out some [benchmark code](https://github.com/duneroadrunner/SaferCPlusPlus-BenchmarksGame).
 There you can compare traditional C++ and (high-performance) SaferCPlusPlus implementations of the same algorithms.
 Also, the [msetl_example.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/examples/msetl_example/msetl_example.cpp) and [msetl_example2.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/examples/msetl_example/msetl_example2.cpp) files contain usage examples of the library's elements.
 But at this point, there are a lot of them, so it might be more effective to peruse the documentation first, then search those files for the element(s) your interested in.

 Elements in this library are currently based on the C++17 version of their counterpart APIs.
 (C++14 is still supported.)

 #### Supported platforms
-Tested with the microsoft compiler (v.19.29.30138) (Windows 10), g++10.3.0 and clang++12.0.0 (Ubuntu 20.04).
+Tested with the microsoft compiler (v.19.34.31937) (Windows 10), g++11.3.0 and clang++14.0.0 (Ubuntu 22.04).
 Versions of g++ prior to version 5 are not supported.
 Last tested with Apple clang++ version 12.0.0 (macOS Catalina v10.15.7) on Aug 18, 2021.
 Apple clang++ is not currently a regular test target.
 Some (generally "less commonly used") features are not available with Apple clang++ (for example, some uses of `std::tie`).
 With the microsoft compiler, compiling in "conformance" mode (/permissive-) (which is not the default when using C++17 or lower) is recommended.

 ### Table of contents
 1. [Overview](#overview)